 Adverse selection risk states dealer suffers from loss when traded with informed traders who know better about the underlying assets' price.
-In adverse selection theory, the participators in the market can categorize as informed traders, the dealer and uninformed trader(also known as noise trader or liquidity trader).
-The classical model about adverse selection is built in \cite{glosten1985bid}.
-It assumes that dealer can learn from the orderflow and update its belief on how likely this trade is launched by an informed trader.
-With the existence of informed traders, the spread will be larger than zero even when other risk and cost are in absence.
-Because of the anonymity of trades, dealer cannot precisely tell informed trader from the others therefore dealer can only indiscriminately increase the spread when he discerns there might be informed traders.
+In adverse selection theory, the participants in the market can be categorized as informed traders, dealers, and uninformed traders (also known as noise traders or liquidity traders).
+The classical model of adverse selection is introduced in \cite{glosten1985bid}.
+It assumes that the dealer can learn from the orderflow and update its belief on how likely this trade is launched by an informed trader.
+With the existence of informed traders, the spread will be larger than zero even when other risks and costs are absent.
+Because of the anonymity of trades, the dealer cannot tell informed traders from the others; therefore dealer can only indiscriminately increase the spread when he discerns there might be informed traders.
 Franck et al. introduce the concept of Percentage of Informed Trader(PIN)\cite{easley1992adverse} and the method to estimate it.
 Its high-frequency version of PIN is introduced in \cite{easley2012flow}.
-Adverse selection can also be studied from informed traders' perspective.
+Adverse selection can also be studied from an informed traders' perspective.
 How to utilize the private information for an informed trader to maximize its profit is studied in \cite{kyle1985continuous}.
 Gao introduces the latency risk\cite{gao2020optimalLatency}.
-With low-latency ATS, the agent may suffer less from adverse selection risks and obtain better position in the waiting queue of orderbook.
+With low-latency ATS, the agent may suffer less from adverse selection risks and obtain a better position in the waiting queue of the orderbook.

-After realizing the existence of inventory risk, adverse selection risk and execution risk, a natural question to ask further is that can one estimate the percentage of each of those risk sources counts in the spread?
-This question is addressed in \cite{huang1997components}, in which Huang and Stoll came up an econometrics method to estimate the percentage of each of those three risks in the spread.
+After realizing the existence of inventory risk, adverse selection risk, and execution risk, a natural question is: Can one estimate the percentage of each of those risk sources counts in the spread?
+This question is addressed in \cite{huang1997components}.
+Huang and Stoll introduce an econometrics method to estimate the percentage of each of those three risks in the spread.